 Was there much of an outdoors-type audience then?

-“You’ve gotta live bravely.
+“You’ve got to live bravely.
 As often as I can, I wanna live bravely.”
 Larry Burke

 It was very much alive – it just had no voice.
 All my friends were involved in the content Outside represents.
 It was not so much about hunting elk or lake fishing for bass – it was more about a contemporary outside lifestyle, with a high degree of environmental awareness.
 That was instilled in me from camp in Colorado, every blade of grass is important.